 Applicants who are inquisitive, creative, and collaborative and who welcome the challenge of applying science to bring innovative, cost-effective medicine to patients are encouraged to apply.
 Pharmacists must also be able to communicate effectively with patients and other healthcare team members caring for the patient.
 Accuracy, attention to details, and a strong sense of ethics are integral to pharmacy practice.
 The minimum admission requirements are stated as below:

-Hong Kong Diploma of Secondary Education Examination (HKDSE) Requirements
+Hong Kong Diploma of Secondary Education Examination (HKDSE) Minimum Requirements

 - JUPAS Application Schedule: Please refer to the website of the Office of Admissions and Financial Aid